-Opera fans gather in the Wexford Opera House, the country's only theatre built for opera, to enjoy Ireland's premier lyric festival, which tends to eschew the big hits in favour of lesser-known works.
+Opera fans gather in Wexford's National Opera House, the country's only theatre built for opera, to enjoy Ireland's premier lyric festival, which tends to eschew the big hits in favour of lesser-known works.

 Cork Jazz Festival

-Ireland's best-known jazz festival sees Cork taken over by more than a thousand musicians and their multitude of fans during the last weekend of the month – even if some of the music sounds suspiciously like blues and rock.
+Ireland's best-known jazz festival sees Cork taken over by more than 1000 musicians and their multitude of fans during the last weekend of the month…even if some of the music sounds suspiciously like blues and rock.